chewzzz1014/Python_Basics/README.md

 # Python_Basics
-Below lists my primary references (include but not limited to), as well as my book list in journey of learning Python fundamental.  :grinning:
+Below lists my (include but not limited to) primary references, as well as my book list in journey of learning Python fundamental.  :grinning:

    - [ ] \(**In Progress**\) Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming by Eric Matthes
    - [ ] Learning Python: Powerful Object-Oriented Programming by Mark Lutz